The significant problems of our time cannot be solved by the same level of thinking that created them. – Albert Einstein

-This is the first of a five part series or articles that explores the creative problem solving process.
+This is the first of a five-part series of articles that explores the creative problem-solving process.
 Each article builds on the one before it; taking you through a series of steps to help you solve any life or business challenge you may face.
 Here are links to all articles within this series:

 - Define Your Problem

 - Re-Imagine Your Idea